-As older Australians become increasingly digitally savvy, many more are turning to social media to stay connected with friends and family and read articles and news of interest to them.
+As older Australians become increasingly digitally savvy, many more are turning to social media to stay connected with friends and family.

-According to the Australian Bureau of Statistics (ABS) Household Use of Information Technology (2016-17) 51.2 per cent of internet users aged 65 and over accessed the internet to engage with social media in the past three months.
+According to the Australian Bureau of Statistics (ABS), 51.2 percent of internet users aged 65 and over accessed the internet to engage with social media in the past three months.

 Facebook is the preferred platform for older social media users, with the Sensis 2015 Yellow Social Media Report indicating that 88 percent of social media users aged 65+ use Facebook.